Double logistic regression approach to biased positive-unlabeled data: Algorithms

 An important issue is the order of the quantile $\alpha$ of $\{\hat{y}(X_i) \text{ for } i \text{ such that } S_i=1\}$ used in $\hat{\mathcal{P}}$.
-Small value of $\alpha$ allows to detect significant portion of positive observations among unlabelled ones.
-On the other hand, larger value of $\alpha$ reduces the risk of including negative examples from the set of unlabelled ones.
-The choice of the optimal value of $\alpha$ is a challenging task as it should depend on two factors: the difficulty of the classification problem, i.e. on how much the distributions $X|Y=1$ and $X|Y=0$ overlap, as well as on label frequency $c=P(S=1|Y=1)$.
-It follows from our experiments that when the distributions $X|Y=1$ and $X|Y=0$ are practically disjoint it is better to take a smaller $\alpha$ (for example $\alpha=0.1$), especially for small $c$.
-When the distributions of $X|Y=1$ and $X|Y=0$ significantly overlap, large $\alpha$ is preferable, especially when $c$ approaches $1$.
+Small value of $\alpha$ allows to detect significant portion of the positive observations among unlabelled ones.
+On the other hand, a larger value of $\alpha$ reduces the risk of including negative examples from the set of unlabelled ones.
+The choice of the optimal value of $\alpha$ is a challenging task as it should depend on two factors: the difficulty of the classification problem, i.e. on how much the distributions $X\vert Y=1$ and $X\vert Y=0$ overlap, as well as on label frequency $c=P(S=1\vert Y=1)$.
+It follows from our experiments that when the distributions $X\vert Y=1$ and $X\vert Y=0$ are practically disjoint it is better to take a smaller $\alpha$ (for example $\alpha=0.1$), especially for small $c$.
+When the distributions of $X\vert Y=1$ and $X\vert Y=0$ significantly overlap, large $\alpha$ is preferable (i.e. selection should become more conservative), especially when $c$ approaches $1$.
 In the latter case, small $\alpha$ results in a large number of 'false positive' observations, i.e. the set $\hat{\mathcal{P}}$ contains a significant number of negative examples, which deteriorates the performance of the method.
 The above insights suggest that $\alpha$ should increase in a certain manner when label frequency increases.
-In our method we use $\alpha=\hat{P}(S=1)$, which is motivated by a simple inequality $P(S=1)\leq P(S=1|Y=1)$.
+In our method we use $\alpha=\hat{P}(S=1)$, which is motivated by a simple inequality $P(S=1)\leq P(S=1\vert Y=1)$.
 Although this choice of $\alpha$ gives very good results, we believe that the problem is worth further analysis as it is crucial for estimation of $e(x)$.

 In addition to TM method, we also consider its simplified version (called TM SIMPLE) in which we do not estimate $e(x)$ in iterative manner.
 Instead, we estimate the propensity score by $\hat e_{\textrm{naive}}(\cdot)$ and then we solve $\arg\max_{\tilde{\beta}}W_{n}(\tilde{\beta})$.
-Comparison between TM and TM SIMPLE allows to explore the effectiveness of employing the Model 2 in TM.
-In addition, TM simple is much faster than TM as it does not require running many iterations.
+Comparison between TM and TM SIMPLE allows to explore the effectiveness of employing the Model~2 in TM.
+In addition, TM SIMPLE is much faster than TM as it does not require running many iterations.
+For example, for the largest considered dataset Adult, the average computation time is 0.5 sec for TM simple and 11.5 sec for TM (PC Intel Core i7-10850H CPU 2.70GHz, 32.0 GB RAM).